-Delaware County and the three municipalities with adjacent park properties have undertaken a cooperative effort to plan for future recreational use of the area.
-The 123-acre Mineral Hill Area (the study area) is located on both sides of Ridley Creek on the north side of Baltimore Pike just west of Media.
+The Study Area is the 123-acre Mineral Hill Area, located on both sides of Ridley Creek on the north side of Baltimore Pike just west of Media.
 It is comprised of the County-owned Mineral Hill property and Middletown Township’s Memorial Park on the west side of the creek, and Scott Park and the Township-owned Lavin Tract in Upper Providence on the east side of the creek.
 Some of the land area is owned by Media Borough and is leased back to the municipalities as well as Aqua PA.
 The County’s 46.2-acre Mineral Hill property is famous among rock buffs for its wealth of stone specimens and crystals.
 November 9, 2010 press release.

 The Master Plan identifies and maps important natural resources, including geology, soils, topography, hydrology, vegetation, and other special characteristics.
 It also provides information on the properties’ location and context, an analysis of existing conditions, recommendations, and an implementation schedule.
-The Master Plan will provide recommendations concerning stewardship of natural resources, appropriate park uses, trail system layout, site amenities, and possible pedestrian connections beyond the site.
+The plan makes recommendations concerning stewardship of natural resources, appropriate park uses, trail system layout, site amenities, and possible pedestrian connections beyond the site.
 The amenities could include, but would not be limited to parking, signage, and recreational facilities.